RevealBi/Documentation/en/general/logging-in-reveal.md

 <img src="images/reveal-initial-view.png" alt="First screen in Reveal with numbering added" width="100%"/>

-You always start in your personal space, **Home**.
+You always start in your personal space, **My Stuff**.
 Below you can find a quick reference for this initial screen:

 1.  **My Stuff** - Here you can access your personal space, including dashboards, favorites, recents and predefined samples.